-Outcome Area Research Questions Measures or Data Source Analytic Approach Per capita Medicaid spending How does annual change in per-capita Medicaid spending during demonstration period compare to projected trend? state Medicaid program expenditure data Presidents' budget for projected trend Align with methodology for expenditures for 2% test (including adjustment for 2014).
-Which beneficiary subpopulations deviate from the statewide trends? state Medicaid program expenditure data Subpopulation analysis of expenditures by demonstration year.
+Outcome Research Measures or Data Area Questions Source Analytic Approach Which beneficiary subpopulations deviate from the statewide trends? state Medicaid program expenditure data Subpopulation analysis of expenditures by demonstration year.
 How does spending change for behavioral health compare to overall trends and physical health spending changes? state Medicaid program expenditure data Analysis by expenditure or service category by demonstration year.
 McConnell NIH study will also address this question independently.
 How does spending change for primary care services compare? state Medicaid program expenditure data Analysis by expenditure or service category by demonstration year.
 McConnell NIH study will also address this question independently.
 Are "flexible services" deterring higher-cost care?
 TBD - tracking method for flexible services is still in development.
 Depending on tracking method, approach may include: Estimation of the value of flexible services provided, by category Estimation of costs deterred Case studies of variation by CCO in flexible services offered Quality of care Is quality of care for Medicaid beneficiaries improved or at least maintained over time?
 Quality measures from Oregon core set (STC 40b); CCO incentive measures, or CHIPRA or Adult Medicaid Core sets Pre-post comparison (availability of data from pre-demonstration period varies by measure) by demonstration year.
 Trend analysis.
-Beginning in 2014, track new eligibles separately (as data sources allow) Is coordination of Care coordination Pre-post comparison (availability of
+Beginning in 2014, track new eligibles separately (as data sources allow) Is coordination of care for Medicaid beneficiaries improved or at least maintained over time?
+Care coordination measures from Oregon core set (STC 40b); CCO incentive measures, or CHIPRA or Adult Medicaid Core sets Pre-post comparison (availability of data from pre-demonstration period varies by measure) by demonstration year.
+Trend analysis.
+Beginning in 2014, track new eligibles separately (as data sources allow) Have there been variations in the quality of care or care coordination for any beneficiary subpopulations?
+Measures as above Pre-post comparison by subpopulation Trend analysis by subpopulation